jwplayer/jw-showcase-appletv/README.md

 # JW Player for Apple TV

-This app enables you to easily put your JW Player-hosted video content on the new Apple TV with no coding and minimal configuration.
+This app enables you to easily put your JW Player-hosted video content on the new Apple TV® with no coding and minimal configuration.
 It works with any JW Player edition, from Free to Enterprise (note that usage will count against your monthly JW streaming limits).

 You can use the app with other content delivery platforms (or your own web server), but you will need to modify the source code.